Black existentialism: Black Existential Philosophy

 Black existential philosophical thought was also influential in the South African anti-apartheid movement through the thought of Steve Bantu Biko.
 In I Write What I Like, Biko continues Fanon's project of thinking through alternative conceptions of humanity and offers his theory of Black Consciousness.
 Black consciousness applies to anyone who is involved in anti-racist struggle and is marked as the enemy of an anti-black, racist state.
 Thus for Biko, all people of color—indigenous Africans, Asians, mixed peoples, and whites who are "blackened" by their allegiance to anti-racism—are black.
 Biko presents here a political view of identity that resists a prior essence of black identity.
 One becomes black, reminiscent of Simone de Beauvoir's observation that one becomes a woman.
-South African philosophers influenced by Biko's existentialism include Noël Chabani Manganyi.
+South African philosophers influenced by Biko's existentialism include Noel Chabani Manganyi.
 The influence of Biko's thought is also discussed in Andile, Mngxitama, Amanda Alexander, and Nigel Gibson (eds), Biko Lives!: Contesting the Legacies of Steve Biko (New York: Palgrave Macmillan, 2008).

 Black existential philosophy came to the academy in the 1970s in the work of William R. Jones, who argued for a humanistic response to black suffering through facing the absurd as found in the thought of Albert Camus and dealing with the contradictions of theological beliefs pointed out by Jean-Paul Sartre.
 Jones drew upon existential philosophy to reject non-verifiable claims posed by black theology, where history is presented as God trying to liberate black people.
 Historical evidence, Jones suggests, says otherwise.
 Instead of relying on God, black people should take their lives and history into their own hands and build a better future for human kind.
 This is not to say that Jones took the position that blacks who believe in God should not love God.
 His point is that they should not rely on God for the elimination of injustice on earth.